-We have issued our report dated November 23, 2015 with respect to the consolidated financial statements, schedule, and internal control over financial reporting, included in the Annual Report of J&J Snack Foods Corp. and Subsidiaries on Form 10K for the fiscal year ended September 26, 2015.
-We hereby consent to the incorporation by reference of said report in the Registration Statements of J&J Snack Foods Corp. and Subsidiaries on Form S8 (File No. 333178379, File No. 333111292, File No. 33394795 and File No. 33303833).
+We have issued our report dated November 21, 2016, with respect to the consolidated financial statements, schedule, and internal control over financial reporting, included in the Annual Report of J&J Snack Foods Corp. and subsidiaries on Form 10-K for the fiscal year ended September 24, 2016.
+We consent to the incorporation by reference of said report in the Registration Statements of J&J Snack Foods Corp. and subsidiaries.